typings/typings/README.md

 #### Multiple Dependency Sources

-The dependencies map can accept either strings, or an array of strings, which points to the location of the dependency.
-For most people, a single string is more than enough.
-In some cases it's possible that a type definition is available from multiple locations and will be resolved to the first available.
-For example, publishing a type definition and referring to `npm:<package>` that might not be available.
-In this situation, you can have a second source as `github:<org>/<package>` to install from.
+The values of the dependency map can be a string, or an array of strings, which point to the location of the type information.
+For most cases, using a string is enough.
+In some cases, however, it's possible that a type definition becomes available over multiple sources.
+In this case, **typings** will resolve to the first available entry.
+For example, publishing a type definition that refers to `npm:<package>` will resolve before `github:<org>/<package>`, but only when the package is installed.

 #### What Are Ambient Dependencies?

-Ambient dependencies are definitions which provide an environment.
-Such dependencies could be `node`, `browserify`, `window` or even `Array.prototype.map`.
-These are globals that exist, you do not "require" them.
+Ambient dependencies are type definitions which provide information about an environment.
+Some examples of these dependencies are `node`, `browserify`, `window` or even `Array.prototype.map`.
+These are globals that _need_ to exist, but you do not "require" them.

 ## License